mammadnet/Tire-Shop/README.md

 # Tire Shop Management System

-A comprehensive tire shop management system developed entirely in pure Python, demonstrating the power of Python for building professional desktop applications.
+A comprehensive tire shop management system developed entirely in Python, demonstrating the power of Python for building professional desktop applications.
 ## About The Project

 This application is designed to streamline tire shop operations with a focus on Persian-language markets.
 It handles everything from inventory management to sales tracking, featuring: